Ctrl-GenAug: Controllable Generative Augmentation for Medical Sequence Classification: Method

-Apart from perceiving visual concepts, modeling sequential knowledge is also important in sequence synthesis, with sequential cues playing a vital role in this process.
-Most existing methods~\cite{liang2023flowvid, ni2023conditional} adopted dense optical flow~\cite{zach2007duality} to promote sequential dynamics modeling.
-However, optical flow extraction requires high computational demands~\cite{wang2024videocomposer}.
+\myparagraph{Sequential Condition for Serial Guidance.} Apart from perceiving visual concepts, modeling sequential knowledge is also important in sequence synthesis, with sequential cues playing a vital role.
+Most existing methods~\citep{liang2023flowvid, ni2023conditional} adopted dense optical flow~\citep{zach2007duality} to promote sequential dynamics modeling.
+However, optical flow extraction requires high computational demands~\citep{wang2023videocomposer}.
 Thus, we instead introduce computation-efficient \textit{motion field} as a sequential condition in sequence LDM.
-It explicitly showcases the pixel-wise motions between adjacent frames/slices (see Figs.~\ref{fig:framework}-\ref{fig:generator}).
-In our approach, we first extract the motion fields of real sequences using a Python package~\cite{9248145}.
-Then, a motion encoder (see Fig.~\ref{fig:generator}) receives the motion fields and produces motion features.
+It explicitly showcases the pixel-wise motions between adjacent frames/slices (Figs.~\ref{fig:framework}-\ref{fig:generator}).
+In our approach, we first extract the motion fields of real sequences using a Python package~\citep{9248145}.
+Then, a motion encoder (Fig.~\ref{fig:generator}) receives the motion fields and produces motion features.
 Last, the features are concatenated with latent representations $\mathit{z}$ from VAE along the channel dimension for serial guidance.